Federal Property and Administrative Services Act of 1949: Title I

-Title I designates the establishment of the agency known as the General Services Administration, and its leadership in a general context, and abolishes the Federal Works Agency and the Bureau of Federal Supply (part of the Treasury), transferring their duties to the GSA.
+Title I designates the establishment of the agency known as the General Services Administration, and its leadership in a general context, and abolishes the Federal Works Agency and the Bureau of Federal Supply (part of the Treasury Department), transferring their duties to the GSA.
 Title I also outlines guidelines for establishment of the General Supply Fund and the Information Technology Fund.
 Additionally, it authorizes the establishment of a nationwide network of Federal Information Centers.

 Title II

 Title II outlines responsibility for procurements subject to the Office of Federal Procurement Policy Act.
 This includes assets and or services such as storage, property identification, and transportation as well as policy for utilization, disposal, transfer or disposition, regulation, standardization, and cataloging of those assets and services.

 Also listed are applicability of antitrust regulation, employment of personnel, penalties for nonconformity, operation of buildings and activities, and a requirement to report to Congress (section 210).